cocotb/cocotb/docs/source/coroutines.rst

         await Timer(10, units='ns')
         cocotb.log.info("Simulation time has advanced by 10 ns")

-Coroutines may also :keyword:`await` on other coroutines:
+Coroutines may also await on other coroutines:

 .. code-block:: python3